JeremyYeaton/old-website/research/WorkWithMe.md

+### Collaborate with me!
+I'm always open to new collaborations!
 Do you have a laboratory experiment you'd like to do in any of the following domains?
 - (Psycho)Linguistics
 - Cognitive Psychology
 - Cognitive Neuroscience (EEG, eye-tracking)